steve-rodri/express-react-one-model/README.md

 ### Deliverables
 1. Create a students list component that renders students fetched from the server.
-1. Write a student services file that makes axios services which exports functions requests that makes requests to:
+1. Write a student services file that makes axios requests which exports functions that makes requests to:
 -  GET `/students`
 -  POST  `/students`
--  DELETE `/students/:id`
+1. Style your app using CSS, this would be a great time to practice grid or flexbox!
+Feeling adventurous?
+Look into [React-Bootstrap](https://react-bootstrap.github.io/)

 ## Bonus:

-1. Implement a delete functionality on the front-end.
+1. Implement delete functionality on the front-end.
-1. Style your app using CSS!